pandatix/go-cvss/README.md

 ## How it was built

-This Go module was built using an iterative methodology.
-The outline is represented by the following diagram.
+This Go module was built iteratively through time, and is represented by the following flow diagram.

 <div align="center" width="800px">
 	<img src="res/dev-pipeline.png">